3zpnix/WriteOn/README.md

-(⁠≧⁠▽⁠≦⁠) DevLog can be found down below 👇🏻 There are some sneak peaks about some features and optimizations I have planned for the app to come with.
+(⁠≧⁠▽⁠≦⁠) DevLog can be found down below 👇🏻 Correlating to some new features and optimizations I have planned for the app to come with on the next update.

 <div align="center">